y3th/y3th/README.md

-# i try put '
+# I try to put a '

-it gives bug
+It gives a bug when I do so.